May 22, 2020 8 min read 2 Comments

 You can mark your spot with tailors chalk or a tailors marker, but remember you will need to wash the garment after the repair to get these out.
 They are nice options because they stand out and give you flexibility to move the fabric around without poking yourself!

-Use your ruler to measure precisely where your repair will be done.
+Use your ruler to measure precisely where your sewing repair will be done.
 For example, with a button, you will measure the distance between buttons, and the distance from the neckline of the shirt to where your button hole is, to determine where you need to resew your button.
-Once you have determined where your repair will be done, you can either stick a pin in vertically in the place you need to mark or you can draw a small mark (a dot, cross or an x is fine, whatever you can see best) with your tailors chalk or marker.
+Once you have determined where your clothing repair will be done, you can either stick a pin in vertically in the place you need to mark or you can draw a small mark (a dot, cross or an x is fine, whatever you can see best) with your tailors chalk or marker.

 If you use the pin option, stick the pin into the fabric straight down so the ball head is right on the spot you are marking, then bring the end of the pin back up through the underside of the fabric so it pokes out the top of the fabric again.
-The pin will be secure in this position, and you can get to sewing!
+The pin will be secure in this position, and you can get to repairing clothes!

 If you made a stitch you don’t like, want to redo the repair for a cleaner finish, or need to remove any stray threads from the area you are about to repair, this is when the stitch ripper comes in handy.